This is the story of the Good Samaritan.

 During the first wave of the epidemic, the government created the ‘Everyone In’ programme to get homeless people off the street and into hotels.
 It was successful, highly praised, but too expensive.
 According to a leaked document seen by BBC News, 16 May 2020, ‘the government quietly pulled the plug’ before the second wave.

 According to Shelter, there are 280,000 homeless people in Britain.
-Thousands are sofa surfing and in temporary B&Bs, families of four or five or six sharing one room where children in lockdown must do their home studies and zero-hours contract workers live with the daily fear of bringing home the virus.
-Thousands more are sleeping rough in freezing temperatures like the boy I chatted with in the rain.
+Thousands are sofa surfing and in temporary B&Bs.
+Families of four or five or six were were obliged to share one room during the lockdown where their children had to study in the corner and zero-hours contract workers lived in constant fear of bringing home the virus.
+Thousands more are still sleeping rough like the boy I saw that day in the rain.
+I feel guilty but know deep down the problem is not my lack of compassion, the lack of Good Samaritans in our community, the problem is behind the door at 10 Downing Street.